alexbers/mtprotoproxy/README.md

 # Async MTProto Proxy #

-Fast and simple to setup mtproto proxy written on Python.
+Fast and simple to setup MTProto proxy written in Python.

 ## Starting Up ##